Java

 Guided Install

 When you launch Judoscale for the first time, you’ll be prompted to install a package that’s specific to your app’s language and framework.
-In the package installation modal, select “Java” for your language and “Spring Boot” for your framework.
+In the package installation modal, select “Java” for your language and “Spring Boot” for your web framework.

 Based on your selections, you’ll see instructions for installing the correct package and integrating it with your application.